Leicester Law School

 • Competitions including debating, negotiating, client interviewing as well as mediation.
 All competitions compete at regionals as well as nationals

-• Careers events - you can benefit from the annual Law Fair with representatives from over 50 companies.
+• Careers events - including the annual Law Fair with representatives from over 50 companies.
 You will also meet representatives from law firms (including Magic Circle firms) at cocktail evenings and coffee sessions aimed at those wanting to be solicitors.
 Barrister evenings and speed networking are also big opportunities for students wishing to pursue the bar

 • Opportunities to participate in pro bono work projects that aim to promote greater access to legal aid.
 Students are able to advise on various areas of law and to take on cases where appeal processes have been exhausted